sjcockell/mmb8052/practicals/practical_07.md

 * IGV is installed on the cluster PCs, find it in the Start menu and get it running - make sure the reference genome (top left drop-down menu) is set to "Human (GRCh38/hg38)"
 * Load the three BAM files you created in earlier exercises (and transferred to your local machine at the end of exercise 7.3)
-* In the location box (middle of the top toolbar), paste in the following location: chr20:10,166,948-10,170,577
+* In the location box (middle of the top toolbar), paste in the following location: chr20:10,166,001-10,170,999

 | ![Figure 2: IGV Screenshot](media/igv_1.png) |
 |:--:|
 | <b>Figure 2: Integrative Genomics Viewer used to visualise BAM files.</b>|

 Individual mismatched bases (compared to the reference genome) are highlighted in the indiviudally aligned reads.
-Positions at which a large proportion of reads indicate a variable base are indicated in the 'Coverage' track.
+Positions at which a large proportion of reads indicate a variable base at the same location are indicated in the 'Coverage' track.

 * Take a look at this region - are there many positions where the variation is consistent among lots of reads?
 * Do the sequences of the parents and proband behave as you'd expect at these positions?